Defining sustainable packaging

 What type of packaging is environmentally friendly?

-The results of their work suggest that sustainable, eco-friendly packaging should adhere to the following points.
+The results of their work suggest that sustainable, eco-friendly packaging should adhere to the following points:

-- Packaging is beneficial, safe and healthy for individuals and communities throughout its life cycle.
+- Packaging is beneficial, safe and healthy for individuals and communities throughout its lifecycle.

 - The packaging meets market criteria for both performance and cost.